MoatLab/FEMU/README.md

   running FEMU.

-  Option 2: Use our VM image, please download it from our site(??) and save it as `$HOME/images/u14s.qcow2`
+  Option 2: Use our VM image, please download it from our site(https://goo.gl/forms/fIrMZGEEv1TZQkLX2) and save it as `$HOME/images/u14s.qcow2`

  4. Login to FEMU VM